influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/python.md

 ```

 ## Connect the UI to the API
-Create a UI that utilizes the application to query and visualize data from InfluxDB.
+Create a UI that uses your application API to query and visualize data from InfluxDB.
 Your IoT Dashboard has the following four main views:

 - Query Devices: queries and displays device information.